ondat/documentation/docs/upgrade/upgrade.md

 ### Step 1 - Backup Ondat Deployment Manifests

-* Make sure you keep a backup of all the Ondat YAML files.
+* Make sure that you keep a backup of all the Ondat YAML files.
 You can also backup the `StatefulSet` yaml files to keep track of the replicas.

     ```bash
     kubectl get pod -n storageos-operator -o yaml > storageos_operator.yaml